-- The anti-icing sequence by bypassing the fresh air volume (see XXVII.3 Protecting the plate heat exchanger against icing) is active - The measured outdoor temperature is below the set threshold (-100°C factory setting, configurable value).
+The anti-icing sequence by bypassing the fresh air volume (see XXIX.3 Frost prevention of the plate heat recuperator) is active

+The measured outdoor temperature is below the set threshold (-100°C factory setting, configurable value).

 When the function is active, the supply air fan setpoint changes to the minimum signal value of 25% (2.5V, not adjustable) regardless of the fan control type (ECO/DIVA/LOBBY/MAC2/QUATTRO).